langerak/superbackup/README.md

 on.

 # How does SuperBackup create backups?
-It uses the rsync tool to create the backups, because of this it is quite convenient for remote disk usage.
-The script uses a retention schema that creates backups as follows:
+It uses rsync to create the backups, because of this it is quite convenient for remote disk usage.
+The script uses a retention schema that creates backups as
+follows:

 * On Monday a full backup is created starting from the configured backup root
 * The rest of the weekdays a incremental backup (only the changed files) will